 What is CFD trading?

-CFD trading is the online trading of financial assets in which traders aim to profit from the difference in the price of the underlying asset, without physical delivery or exchange of that asset taking place between buyer and seller.
+Trading on CFDs is the online trading of financial assets in which traders aim to profit from the difference in the price of the underlying asset, without physical delivery or exchange of that asset taking place between buyer and seller.

 The assets in question are the regular financial instruments that are traded in the underlying financial markets.
 The trader takes a long position with the expectation that prices will rise, or a short position if they expect the prices to fall.